-East-West Traffic
+East-West Traffic Flows

 Why It Matters

 East-west traffic matters because attackers often move laterally after their first foothold.
-If internal traffic is wide open and poorly monitored, a compromise can spread more easily across workloads, segments, or accounts.
+If internal traffic is wide open and poorly monitored, a compromise can spread more easily across workloads, segments, services, or accounts.

 Where It Appears in Real Systems or Security Workflow

 East-west traffic appears in data centers, Virtual Private Cloud networks, container clusters, microservices environments, and Microsegmentation programs.
-Teams connect it to Network Segmentation, Intrusion Detection System, and Zero Trust Network Access.
+Security teams examine it when they are trying to reduce broad internal trust, detect lateral movement, or understand which systems really need to communicate.

 Practical Example